 Nine Mile Canyon Road

-The first petroglyph panel is reached 5.2 miles later, but this is not obviously signposted, as is the case for the vast majority of the dozens of easily accessible sites in the canyon, for 20 miles east.
+The first group of petroglyphs, reached 5.2 miles later, is identified by a sign and pullout, as are some other major panels, though many dozens of other easily accessible sites in the canyon, extending over 20 miles east, are not obviously marked.
 The next point of interest, at mile 27.2, is Cottonwood Glen, a parking/picnic area beside the ruins of a ranch established here in the late 1800s.
 4.7 miles further, Balance Rock has an extensive and varied petroglyph panel, notable for an unusual human figure who seems to be holding balloons or juggling balls.
 Near here is the site of Harper, once a stagecoach stop on the route between Price and the Uintah Basin.
 Remaining structures include a small group of wooden buildings, on both sides of the road, accompanied by a collection of photogenic trucks, cars and other ancient equipment.
 For the next ten miles the road passes more petroglyphs, pioneer signatures and a ruined granary, before one of the two main rock art sites, at the mouth of Daddy Canyon, where a 0.75 mile trail runs along the base of the cliffs at either side of the drainage.
 Some of the panels are high and need a little scrambling to see, while others are at path level.
 The most famous location in the whole canyon is 2 miles further, a short distance down Cottonwood Canyon, a south-side tributary.
 This is the Great Hunt Panel, depicting a group of about 30 bighorn sheep, accompanied by hunters with bows and arrows.
 More petroglyphs, and pictographs, can be found close by, while on the opposite (east) wall of the canyon are more designs including the Big Buffalo, the largest of many depictions of this animal in the canyon, and part of the evidence that a flourishing bison herd once lived here.
 Access to the Great Hunt has recently been reconfigured and improved, another of the enhancements paid for by Bill Barrett Corporation.
 One other location nearby is the Fremont Village, the not-too-impressive remains of a Fremont pit house, reached by a short, steep path that also provides a grand view up Nine Mile Canyon.
-Further east, the deepening canyon continues 17 miles to the Green River, but there seems to be no rock art in this section.
-The road extends only another eight miles.
+Further east, the deepening canyon continues 17 miles to the Green River, but there seems to be no well-known rock art in this section.
+The road extends only another eight miles, before turning away to the north.